-In determining child support, courts consider a multitude of factors as listed in Connecticut General Statutes Section 46b-8 and explained here.
-In addition to these factors, the Connecticut Child Support Guidelines provide a mathematical formula to provide some predictability and consistency when determining child support.
+When courts determine child support, they consider a multitude of factors.
+The Connecticut General Statutes Section 46b-8 lists these factors, and we explain them more here.
+In addition to these factors, the Connecticut Child Support Guidelines provide a mathematical formula for predictability and consistency when determining child support.

 What are the Connecticut Child Support Guidelines?

-Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as he or she would have received if the parents lived together.
-At their most basic level, the Child Support Guidelines are a mathematical formula based upon the income shares model.
-What that means is that the calculation of child support under the Child Support Guidelines is based on the parents’ combined net income rather than on the actual costs (think necessary living expenses like food, shelter, and clothing) associated with raising a child.
+Connecticut uses an “income shares model” for child support, which presumes that a child should receive the same proportion of parental income as they would have received if the parents lived together.
+At their most basic level, the Child Support Guidelines is a mathematical formula based upon the income shares model.
+That means that the child support calculation under the Child Support Guidelines is based on the parents’ combined net income rather than on the actual costs (think necessary living expenses like food, shelter, and clothing) associated with raising a child.

 How Does the Child Support Formula Work?

-Under the Connecticut Child Support Guidelines, each parent’s net income is used to calculate support.
-“Net income” is defined as “gross income minus allowable deductions.”
-Salary, commissions, bonuses, pension income, retirement income, and trust income can all be included in “gross income.”
+Under the Connecticut Child Support Guidelines, we use each parent’s net income to calculate support.
+“Net income” is “gross income minus allowable deductions.”
+“Gross income” can include salary, commissions, bonuses, pension income, retirement income, and trust income.

 The Connecticut Child Support Guidelines work on the premise that one parent is the custodial parent.
-To learn more about what happens when there is shared custody or a shared parenting plan, click here.
+Click here to learn more about child support when parents share custody and parenting.

 What is the Minimum and Maximum Child Support in Connecticut?

-The Connecticut Child Support Guidelines cover combined net weekly incomes ranging from $50 a week to $4,000 per week.
-When parents have a combined net weekly income above $4,000, child support is determined on a case-by-case basis.
+The Connecticut Child Support Guidelines cover combined net weekly incomes ranging from $50 to $4,000 weekly.
+When parents have a combined net weekly income above $4,000, we determine child support on a case-by-case basis based on the factors.

 What Happens if a Parent’s Income Changes?

 The Connecticut Child Support Guidelines do not currently provide a mechanism for adjusting or reevaluating child support.
-In order to modify a child support order, a party files a Motion for Modification with the court.
-Click here to learn more about when modifications child support orders may be necessary.
+To modify a child support order, a party files a Motion for Modification with the court.
+Click here to learn when modifications to child support orders may be necessary.
 Or, if you already have an existing child support order, you can learn more about changing it in “How Do I Change My Child Support Payment.”

-Can We Agree to a Child Support Payment That’s Different From the Calculation?
+Can We Agree to a Child Support Payment Different From the Calculation?

-There is a presumption that child support calculated under the Connecticut Child Support Guidelines is the correct amount to be ordered by the court.
-However, there are particular circumstances in which a “deviation” from the presumptive amount of support provided for by the Guidelines is appropriate.
+Courts presume that the Connecticut Child Support Guidelines child support calculation is correct.
+However, there are particular circumstances in which a “deviation” from the presumptive amount of support the Guidelines provides is appropriate.

-A deviation occurs when the parents agree between themselves to a lesser or higher amount of child support than is dictated by the formula, or when a Judge decides that the calculation under the Guidelines would be inequitable or inappropriate in a particular case.
+Next, a deviation occurs when the parents agree between themselves to a lesser or higher amount of child support than is dictated by the formula or when a Judge decides that the calculation under the Guidelines would be inequitable or inappropriate in a particular case.

-To learn more about deviations from the Connecticut Child Support Guidelines, please check out this article.
-Or, head here if you want to know more about the nuts and bolts of how child support works in Connecticut.
-If you have questions or want to learn more about how child support might work in your specific situation, please contact us here.
+Now that we have learned more about how Connecticut calculates child support, consider heading here to learn more about the nuts and bolts of how child support works in Connecticut.
+Finally, if you have questions or want to learn more about how child support might work in your specific situation, please get in touch with us here.